Tegwared y Bais Wen

-Tegwared served as a General in his father's army and held the Lordship of Trefdraeth, Anglesey, where his posterity lived for the next 600 years.
+Tegwared served as a general in his father's army and held the Lordship of Trefdraeth, Anglesey, where his posterity lived for the next 600 years.

-It is recorded that he was adopted and raised by Ednyfed Vychan, his father's Seneschal.
+It is recorded that he was raised by Ednyfed Vychan, his father's Seneschal.
+This system of kin group raising of children (known as maeth) was common practice amongst the Welsh uchelwyr (high born) of the Middle Ages.
+It is recorded amongst farm families until the 1700s in parts of Eryri.
 Tegwared later married his daughter, Gwenlian ferch Ednyfed Vychan.
 They had the following children: